Leadership

 AIM for Scale Secretariat

-Paul Winters is the Keough-Hesburgh Professor of Global Affairs and Associate Dean of Academic Affairs in the University of Notre Dame’s Keough School of Global Affairs.
-He also serves as Executive Director of the Secretariat of the Innovation Commission for Climate Change, Food Security and Agriculture.
+Paul Winters is the Executive Director of AIM for Scale and the Keough-Hesburgh Professor of Sustainable Development at the University of Notre Dame’s Keough School of Global Affairs.
 His research and teaching focus on rural poverty, food insecurity and climate change and the evaluation of policies and programs designed to address these issues.
 Prior to joining Notre Dame, he worked at the International Fund for Agricultural Development, American University in Washington, DC, the Inter-American Development Bank, the University of New England in Australia, and the International Potato Center in Lima, Peru.
 He holds a PhD in Agricultural and Resource Economics from the University of California at Berkeley.

-Imara Salas is an Associate Director at the Development Innovation Lab at the University of Chicago, where she manages the secretariat for the Innovation Commission for Climate Change, Food Security, and Agriculture.
-She leads partnerships mobilizing over $1 billion for evidence-based innovations in agriculture, climate resilience, and innovation.
-Previously, she worked with the World Bank, the Inter-American Development Bank, Harvard University, and Chile’s Center for Public Policy, contributing to agricultural and digital transformation projects.
-Imara holds a Master of Public Policy (MPP) from Harvard University and a Bachelor of Science in Foreign Service in Economics from Georgetown University.
+Imara is the Director of the AIM for Scale Secretariat and a Project Director in the Keough School of Global Affairs at the University of Notre Dame.
+Previously, she served as an Associate Director at the Development Innovation Lab at the University of Chicago, where she managed the Secretariat for AIM for Scale and for the Innovation Commission for Climate Change, Food Security, and Agriculture.
+Imara’s work focuses on bridging research and practice.
+She leads partnerships that have mobilized over $1 billion for innovations in agriculture, climate resilience, and digital transformation.
+She works closely with governments, development partners, and research institutions to expand access to cost-effective solutions, and manages strategic partnerships and country engagements across Africa, Asia, and Latin America to ensure projects respond to local priorities and deliver measurable results.
+Imara has worked with the World Bank, the Inter-American Development Bank, Harvard University, and Chile’s Center for Public Policy.
+She holds a Master of Public Policy from Harvard University and a Bachelor of Science in Foreign Service in Economics from Georgetown University.

 Program Director

-Tobias Baedeker is an agriculture development economist specializing in innovative solutions for climate resilience and food systems transformation.
+Tobias Baedeker is the Program Director of the AIM for Scale Secretariat and an agriculture development economist specializing in innovative solutions for climate resilience and food systems transformation.
 Over 14 years at the World Bank, he led teams designing and implementing operations across 20+ countries in Africa, Latin America, MENA, and South Asia, driving over $1.5 billion in investments for food security, emission reductions, and value chain integration.
 Tobias has co-authored articles in Nature Climate Change and Nature Food and published various technical reports.
 Previously, he worked as Project Coordinator for Innovations for Poverty Action (IPA) and Young Leader for Sustainability at GIZ.
 He holds a Master of Public Administration (MPA) from the London School of Economics (LSE) and a Bachelor of Arts in Economic Sciences from the University of St. Gallen.

 Scientific Director

-Mohammad Farrae is a food systems specialist with expertise in sustainable development, climate-smart agriculture, and global food systems initiatives.
+Mohammad Farrae is the Scientific Director of the AIM for Scale Secretariat and a food systems specialist with expertise in sustainable development, climate-smart agriculture, and global food systems initiatives.
 Most recently, he served as Senior Specialist for Food Systems Partnerships at COP28, where he advanced global commitments to climate-smart agriculture and supported the implementation of key initiatives.
 Previously, Mohammad consulted for FAO and the University of Notre Dame on rural transformation, and contributed to development projects in Pakistan, including U.S. Embassy and Gates Foundation-supported programs.
 He holds a Master of Global Affairs in Sustainable Development from the University of Notre Dame and a Bachelor’s in Mechanical Engineering.

 Communications Director